Chateau de Chillon

-Visit the Chateau Chillon in n/a, Switzerland
+Visit Chillon Castle in Switzerland

-OK I shouldn't include Chateau Chillon because it is a few kilometres outside France, but in my defence it is easy to visit if you are near Lake Geneva, in the Rhone-Alps region on the border with Switzerland - and it is a very impressive castle.
+OK I shouldn't include Chateau de Chillon because it is a few kilometres outside France, but in my defence it is easy to visit if you are near Lake Geneva, in the Rhone-Alps region on the border with Switzerland - and it is a very impressive castle.
 It is a classified Historic Monument.

 Chillon is found towards Montreux on the shores of Lake Geneva, and the defensive role of the location dates back several thousand years.
 The chateau is an ensemble of buildings in a spectacular location, on a rocky peninsular in the lake surrounded by wooded slopes and high mountains.
 Its defensive importance arose from the proximity to a key route to Italy.

 The heyday of the castle was from the 12th century, when the Counts of Savoy lived here, although part of the building dates from the following century - the three towers were added in the first half of the 13th century, as were part of the defences.